PowerDNS/pdns/pdns/README-dnsdist.md

 setKey("sepuCcHcQnSAZgNbNPCCpDWbujZ5esZJmrt/wh6ldkQ=")
 ```

-Now add this setKey line to `dnsdistconf.lua`, and also add:
+Now add this setKey line to `dnsdist.conf`, and also add:

 ```
 controlSocket("0.0.0.0") -- or add portnumber too